Online registration for the 2018 Cache Gran Fondo is NOW OPEN.

 - 6:49 a.m. | 70 mile COMPETITIVE RIDERS (Average speed 19-25mph+)

 All competitive-level riders need to be ready to ride by 6:30 a.m. on Saturday, July 14, from Logan Regional Hospital's southwest parking lot located at 500 East, 1400 North, in Logan, Utah.
-Riders can choose from either a 50-, 70- or 100-mile course through Cache Valley.
-All three distances' finish line is located in downtown Logan on 100 North between 100 West and Main Street (NOTE: Finish line is one block north of the 2012-2014 rides).
+Riders can choose from either a NEW 38 mile, 50 mile , NEW 70 mile or 100+-mile course through Cache Valley.
+All distances' finish line is located in downtown Logan on 100 North between 100 West and Main Street (NOTE: Finish line is one block north of the 2012-2014 rides).

 The 50-Mile Course